arc53/DocsGPT/docs/pages/API/API-docs.md

 ### 4. /api/upload
 **Description:**

-This endpoint is used to upload a file that needs to be trained, response is JSON with task ID, which can be used to check on task's progress.
+This endpoint is used to upload a file that needs to be trained; the response is JSON with a task ID, which can be used to check on the task's progress.

 **Request:**